Lalatenduswain/codedeploy-to-ec2-nodejs/README.md

 Deploy the Nodejs application to EC2 Instance using CodeDeploy.

-This repository contains scripts and configuration files for deploying a Node.js application to an Amazon EC2 instance using AWS CodeDeploy.
-The project includes various scripts like `afterinstall.sh`, `applicationstart.sh`, and AWS-specific files like `appspec.yml` and `buildspec.yml`.
+This repository contains scripts and configuration files essential for deploying a Node.js application to an Amazon EC2 instance using AWS CodeDeploy.

+## File Descriptions

+- `afterinstall.sh`: A shell script executed after the application's code has been deployed to the EC2 instance.
+This script typically handles tasks like setting up environment variables, running database migrations, or performing any post-deployment configuration needed for the application to run properly.

+- `applicationstart.sh`: This script is responsible for starting the Node.js application on the EC2 instance.
+It usually includes commands to start the Node.js server, ensuring that the application is up and running after deployment.

+- `appspec.yml`: The AppSpec file is a YAML-formatted file used by AWS CodeDeploy to manage a deployment.
+It specifies the deployment's hooks and the location of application files to copy.
+This file is crucial for instructing CodeDeploy on how to handle the deployment process, including pre-deployment and post-deployment activities.

+- `buildspec.yml`: Used by AWS CodeBuild, this YAML file contains a collection of build commands and related settings, in the form of phases, that CodeBuild uses to run a build.
+This file is essential for defining the build process, including installation of dependencies, build commands, and post-build tests.

 ## Getting Started